ghivert/redraw/README.md

 Components can have different kinds, accepting props, children, ref, or other things.
-To provide a simpler, usable API in Gleam, props components in Gleam can be List, Tuple or CustomTypes.
+To provide a simpler, usable API in Gleam, props components in Gleam can be List, Tuple, CustomTypes or Nil.
 It means you can totally define your component like this:

 ```gleam
 pub type CounterProps {